mechevarria/ocp-sso/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm run local` for a local dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+The backend by default is proxied through the proxy json files in the root directory.

 ## Code scaffolding